 The role will involve the Community Employee in all aspects of providing technical assistance to the exhibitions programme, meeting artists, helping artists realise their installations, managing the facility storerooms and providing technical assistance to the building and other general maintenance duties.

 Please download our full Job Description/Guidelines below before applying.

 How to Apply:

-Please note this scheme is being provided by The Mercy Family Centre and as such applicants should send a LETTER OF INTEREST as a PDF attachment explaining why they are suitable for this position with a CV/biog emailed to: firstname.lastname@example.org and cc-ed to email@example.com with PALLAS CE SCHEME APPLICATION - OUTREACH in the subject line.
+Please note this scheme is being provided by The Mercy Family Centre and as such applicants should send a LETTER OF INTEREST as a PDF attachment explaining why they are suitable for this position with a CV/biog emailed to: firstname.lastname@example.org and cc-ed to email@example.com with PALLAS CE SCHEME APPLICATION - Gallery and Facility Technical & Maintenance Assistant in the subject line.
 Please be informed about Pallas Projects/Studios and what artist-run spaces are before applying. www.pallasprojects.org

 * Please contact your local DSP Employment Services/Intreo Office to check your eligibility and to apply for this vacancy.
 Vacancy Reference Number will be required.
 Eligibility to participate on CE is generally linked to those who are 21 years or over and applicants must also be in receipt of a qualifying Irish social welfare payment for 1 year or more.
 This is a developmental opportunity, no experience necessary.
 Accredited training will be provided to support your career.

 Pallas Projects/Studios announce the open call for applications for our 2022 Artist-Initiated Projects.
 We are inviting proposals for funded 3-week exhibitions from artists working across all contemporary visual art forms.
 Submission guidelines are now available here, and the deadline for submissions is Wednesday 15th December 2021.